-What are the Best Stablecoins to Buy in South Africa?
+List of Stablecoins to Buy in South Africa

 Ever heard of the term “stablecoins”?
-With the increase in popularity of cryptocurrency in ZA, stablecoin is a term that you’ve likely heard in the.
+With the increase in popularity of cryptocurrency in South Africa, stablecoin is a term that you’ve likely heard in.

 Ever heard of the term “stablecoins”?
-With the increase in popularity of cryptocurrency in ZA, stablecoin is a term that you’ve likely heard in the news or social media lately – and for a good reason.
+With the increase in popularity of cryptocurrency in South Africa, stablecoin is a term that you’ve likely heard in the news or social media lately – and for a good reason.

 Stablecoins are a type of cryptocurrency that have their value tied to another asset, which has a stable value.
 The idea behind stablecoins is to combine the security and privacy of cryptocurrency payments with the volatile-free nature of fiat currency.
 The best of both worlds if you will.

 This article will touch on what stablecoins are, the different types that are commonly available in the crypto space, as well as popular stablecoins to consider buying in ZA for 2021.